Quasinormal modes from numerical relativity with Bayesian inference: Discussion and Concluding Remarks

 This Bayesian approach will also reduce ambiguity surrounding (sometimes contentious) claims of subdominant mode detections.
 We have outlined a new quantity called the significance, which gives the consistency of a mode amplitude with zero.
 The presence of specific QNMs in the ringdown can now be determined using this statistical measure.

 Finally, a Bayesian PPC has been described, allowing assessment of whether a given QNM model under- or over-fits the data.
-This diagnostic offers a natural means of probing the QNM content of the ringdown and building more realistic models \cite{content_paper}.
+Here, the PPC suggests that a many overtone model (at least up to $n=6$) provides a good fit at early start times but quickly begins to overfit ($t_0 \geq 6M$) the data.
+This diagnostic offers a natural means of probing the QNM content of the ringdown and building more realistic models, which is explored further in \cite{content_paper}.